 Other downsides of ILITs include their complexity and the costs associated not only with establishing the trust but also managing and maintaining it.
 Even so, for families whose estates are large enough to possibly be subject to estate taxes, an irrevocable life insurance trust is something worth contemplating.

 Would Your Family Benefit from an ILIT?

 Since the primary purpose of an ILIT is estate tax reduction, consider if and to what extent your estate will be exposed to state and federal estate taxes upon you and your spouse's deaths.
 Since the estate tax rules undergo frequent changes and your net worth itself may fluctuate greatly over time, you may need to periodically revisit a previous decision to forgo an ILIT.
 This is where an estate planning attorney and/or a financial planner can be of assistance.

 If it's been decided that an ILIT is the best tax reduction strategy for your family, you’ll need to work with an attorney to set up the trust.
 Ideally, you’ll select a lawyer who specializes in estate planning.
 In order to draft the trust document and put your estate plan in place, you must make several decisions including:

 - Who will be the trustee of the trust?

 - Who will be the beneficiary of the life insurance proceeds?

 - Will you be buying a new life insurance policy inside the trust or will you be transferring an existing policy?

-Once you make these decisions, they are not changeable as compare a revocable living trust.
+Once you make these decisions, they are not changeable, as compared to a revocable living trust.
 With an irrevocable living trust, you lose virtually all flexibility.
-On the other hand, as long as you live at least another three years after you transfer a life insurance policy to the ILIT (no minimum longevity is required for policies the trust itself purchases), all of your life insurance proceeds will pass outside of your estate, potentially saving your estate a sizable estate tax bill.
+On the other hand, as long as you live at least another three years after you transfer a life insurance policy to the ILIT (no minimum longevity is required for policies the trust itself purchases), all of your life insurance proceeds will pass outside of your estate, potentially saving your estate a sizable tax bill.